SPACE WEATHER DAYS 2026

 14h40-15h00

-Discussion on combining existing national assets to monitor and predict solar flares, CMEs and SEPs.
+Discussion on combining existing national assets to monitor and predict geomagnetic storms and the radiation belts

 All